GRA-UML/tool/README.md

-GRA-UML Open SOurce Modeling and Provisioning Tool
+GRA-UML Open Source Modeling and Provisioning Tool
 ====

 This repository is for the development of the GRA-UML tool implementation.